 The Skinny on Inflammation

-A healthy body has some inflammation that needs to be maintained, but when there’s an issue and something is out of whack, such as an autoimmune disorder like celiac disease or diabetes, over inflammation can result.
+A healthy body has some inflammation that needs to be maintained, but when there’s an issue and something is out of whack, such as an autoimmune disorder like celiac disease, over inflammation can result.
 Anti-inflammatory medications work by blocking enzymes that lead to swelling and pain, but wouldn”t it be great if we could achieve this through special diet choices?

 Fruits and Vegetables (and their byproducts) that Fight Inflammation: